Properties and Transformations of Weingarten Surfaces: Transformations

-where $\mathrm{Vol}_g$ is the volume form of $g$. \end{Prop} There is a simple description of the isometries of $(\mathbb{R}^2,g)$ once we have complexified $\mathbb{R}^2$ with the split complex variable $j$ satisfying $j^2=+1$. \begin{Prop}[\cite{Kisil12}, Lemma 9.3, page 118] The fractional linear transformations

-where $z=\psi+js$ are isometries of $(\mathbb{R}^2,g)$. \end{Prop} We refer to the above transformations as $\slr$ transformations.
-Henceforth, we use $a,b,c,d \in \mathbb{R}$ exclusively to denote the entries of a general element $M \in \slr$ as done in \Cref{prop: isom group action split plane}.
-It is surprising that the geodesics of this metric correspond to the RoC diagrams of surfaces which are linear in their Gauss and mean curvature, i.e. LW-surfaces. \begin{Prop} The geodesics of $(g,\mathbb{R}^2)$ are the curves satisfying
+where $z=\psi+js$ are isometries of $(\mathbb{R}^2,g)$. \end{Prop} From this point on-wards, the above transformations are referred to as $\slr$ transformations and the symbols $a,b,c,d \in \mathbb{R}$ will exclusively denote the entries of a general element of $\slr$ as done in \Cref{prop: isom group action split plane}.
+The geodesics of this metric correspond to the RoC diagrams of surfaces which are linear in their Gauss and mean curvature, i.e. LW-surfaces. \begin{Prop} The geodesics of $(g,\mathbb{R}^2)$ are the curves satisfying

-where $\alpha,\beta,\gamma \in \mathbb{R}$ and $H$ and $K$ are the mean and Gauss curvature respectively. \end{Prop} \begin{proof} The 2D anti de-Sitter space is maximally symmetric, hence there are three linearly independent Killing vectors of $g$ denoted $U_i$, $i=1,2,3$.
-If $V$ is a geodesic tangent vector, the quantities
+where $\alpha,\beta,\gamma \in \mathbb{R}$ and $H$ and $K$ are the mean and Gauss curvature respectively. \end{Prop} \begin{proof} The 2D anti de-Sitter space is maximally symmetric, hence there are three linearly independent Killing vectors of $g$ denoted $U_i$, $i=1,2,3$ which we give in $(\psi,s)$ coordinates;